Subway Wars: Plot

 Marshall learns that celebrity Woody Allen has been spotted at a restaurant downtown.
 He and his friends debate on the fastest way to get to the restaurant and decide to race each other there: Ted rides the bus, Lily takes the subway, Robin opts to hail a cab, Marshall to run there on foot, and Barney fakes a heart attack to take an ambulance to a hospital next to the restaurant.
 His plan backfires, however, when the ambulance takes him to a hospital uptown, and he is forced to contact Ranjit for a ride.
 Meanwhile, Lily misinterprets the subway conductor's announcement that the subway is undergoing maintenance, and soon after exiting the train, it departs.
 Marshall is at first enthusiastic and confident that he can outrun everyone, though he soon begins to lose energy while on foot.
 Robin fails to enter a car so she joins Barney in Ranjit's car.
 During the ride, Robin angrily reveals to Barney that she had tried to talk to him about how low she was feeling recently due to her break-up with Don and feeling shunned and forgotten due to her overly-enthusiastic new co-anchor, yet Barney ignored her and tried to use her as a decoy while he eyed up a woman at the bar.
 Barney apologises to Robin, but she is not interested and leaves the car.

-Robin takes the subway, where she sees a poster up for her news show, with her co-anchor's face taking up much more space then hers.
+Robin takes the subway, where she sees a poster up for her news show, with her co-anchor's face taking up much more space than hers.
 Enraged, she rips it down, only to see an older poster behind it with one of her and Don and breaks down crying.
 Lily spots her and comforts her, though she quickly abandons her and calls Ranjit in favor of the race.
 Lily has Ranjit pick up Marshall on the way, and the two discuss their concerns: Lily had been feeling dejected after having been unable to conceive a baby with Marshall for two months, and Marshall was feeling the same, believing it to be his fault.
 They then agree there is really no rush to become parents, and abandon the race.
 Ted, Barney, and Robin race for the finish; however, Barney trips, taking Ted down with him and allowing Robin to win the race.
 Future Ted reveals he knew that Barney had intentionally tripped as he had spotted Robin crying earlier.